nicacioliveira/gactions-cicd-boilerplate/README.md

 # Something about CICD

 This repository is used for expose CICD examples with github actions and another tools.
-Maybe make senses for nodejsapi with GActions boilerplate.
+Maybe also make senses for nodejsapi with GActions boilerplate.

 ### Dependencies